vedant-codes/Leetcode/README.md

 ## 🛠️ Technologies Used

-- **Programming Languages**: Primarily [Your Primary Language], but other languages may also be used.
+- **Programming Languages**: Primarily C, but other languages may also be used.
 - **Version Control**: Git
 - **Hosting**: GitHub